riddhiigupta/LinkedGram_Social-Media-App/README.md

 - **Interface** For each class, we have included an interface to ensure the correct structure of the methods.

 ## Important Notes:
-- **Stability Issues**: Due to client-server communication, creating or commenting on posts might occasionally cause the application to stall (not crash).
-These changes will be saved and can be viewed after restarting the application.
 - **Running the Application**: Execute the `AppStarter` file to launch the application.
 After opening, you will be directed to the login page.

 ## Getting Started: